leggetter/realtime-app-dev-tips/slides.md

 ---

+class: bg-pink

+## It's all fine and well saying to capture & replay the data.
+But...

-## You said, keep an eye on the client!
+## You said, **always think about the client**!
 What about the client?

 ---

-## Web, mobile and all other devices are amazing.
-But the server is still your work horse.
+## Web, mobile and other devices are amazing.
+But **the server is your real-time work-horse**.
 It should still do the vast majority of data processing and decision making.

 ---